-developing This learning kit is designed support secondary school teachers students' to in understanding of racial inclusion and preventing racial discrimination.
+This learning kit is designed to support secondary school teachers in developing students' understanding of racial inclusion and preventing racial discrimination.
 The ultimate aim is to help students learn to respect and embrace cultural differences between ethnic Chinese and ethnic minorities, gain awareness of the negative impact of racial discrimination and understand the RDO with a view to promoting racial integration in schools.